INS Vikrant (2013)

+It is 262 m in length, with a top speed of 28 kn and endurance of 7500 nmi.
+The ship has 2,300 compartments crewed by 1,700 sailors.
+It has a hospital complex, cabins for female officers, 8 km of corridors, and four General Electric LM2500 gas turbines.

 Background

+In 1989, a plan was announced for constructing two aircraft carriers.
+It was set to decommission in 1997.
 In 1999, Defence Minister George Fernandes authorised the development and construction of an aircraft carrier, INS Vikrant, under the Project 71 Air Defence Ship (ADS).
 By that time, given the ageing Sea Harrier fleet, the letter of intent called for a carrier that would carry more modern jet fighters.
-In 2001, Cochin Shipyard Limited (CSL) released a graphic illustration showing a 32000 t STOBAR (Short Take-Off But Arrested Recovery) design with a pronounced ski jump.
-The aircraft carrier project finally received formal government approval in January 2003.
+In 2001, Cochin Shipyard Limited (CSL) released a graphic illustration showing a 32000 t STOBAR (Short Take-Off, Barrier-Arrested Recovery) design with a pronounced ski jump.

+The aircraft carrier project received formal government approval in January 2003.
 By then, design updates called for a 37500 t carrier to operate the Mikoyan MiG-29K.
 India opted for a three-carrier fleet consisting of one carrier battle group stationed on each seaboard, and a third carrier held in reserve, in order to continuously protect both its flanks, to protect economic interests and mercantile traffic, and to provide humanitarian platforms in times of disasters, since a carrier can provide a self-generating supply of fresh water, medical assistance or engineering expertise to populations in need for assistance.

 In August 2006, Chief of the Naval Staff Admiral Arun Prakash stated that the designation for the vessel had been changed from Air Defence Ship (ADS) to Indigenous Aircraft Carrier (IAC).
 The euphemistic ADS had been adopted in planning stages to ward off concerns about a naval build-up.
 Final revisions to the design increased the displacement of the carrier from 37,500 tons to over 45,000 tons.
-The length of the ship also increased from 252 m to 262 m.
+The length of the ship increased from 252 m to 262 m.

 Design

-The indigenous aircraft carrier INS Vikrant is 262 m long and 62 m wide, and displaces about 45000 t.
+INS Vikrant is 262 m long and 62 m wide, and displaces about 45000 t.
 It features a STOBAR configuration.
 It can carry an air group of up to thirty-six aircraft, including 26 fixed-wing combat aircraft, and a mix of Dhruv MK-III, Sikorsky MH-60R and Kamov Ka-31 helicopters.
 The Ka-31 will fulfil the airborne early warning (AEW) role, MH-60R will provide anti-surface and anti-submarine warfare (ASW) capabilities, and Dhruv will be used mainly for search and rescue operations.

 Vikrant is powered by four General Electric LM2500+ gas turbines on two shafts, generating over 80 megawatts (110,000 hp) of power.
 The gearboxes for the carriers were designed and supplied by Elecon Engineering.

 The ship's combat management system (CMS) was developed by Tata Advanced Systems.
 It is the first CMS developed by a private company for the Indian Navy and was handed over to the Navy on 28 March 2019.